vkumar201415/yobichain/README.md

-# Yobichain: Build your own blockchain in minutes testing again
+# Yobichain: Build your own blockchain in minutes

 > WARNING: Yobichain is intended for experimenting and learning, NOT for a production environment.